UjoQurius/ujoqurius.github.io/vulnlab/machines/Retro/index.md

 ## Nmap

-As with every machine, let's start with a Nmap scan.
+As with every machine, let's start with an Nmap scan.
 I use my own Rust wrapper which you can find [here](https://github.com/qur1us/rustmap).
 Let's look at the results.

 ```bash
 Nmap scan report for 10.10.106.112